The answer, my friend, is blowin' in the Tailwind

 I will continue to use Tailwind indefinitely

-To sum up, I don’t think your CSS journey should begin with Tailwind, rather end with it.
-Once you know CSS in and out, Tailwind is the perfect toolkit for writing, maintaining and manage CSS according to me.
-Out of the different approaches and methodologies I’ve tried throughout the years, Tailwind feels most convenient so far.
+To sum up, I'm not sure your CSS journey should begin with Tailwind, rather end with it.
+Once you know have a decent understanding of CSS, Tailwind is the perfect toolkit for writing, maintaining and manage CSS.
+Of the different approaches and methodologies I’ve tried throughout the years, Tailwind definitely feels most convenient so far.
 Tailwind solves a lot of the problems we’ve had for many years, and most importantly it saves us a lot of time.